 Example 2: Letter found in an archive

 Fitzgerald, F. Scott.
-Letter to Ernest Hemingway.
+Day to day, 1925.
 20 Aug.
-1925.
+That said, letter to Ernest Hemingway.
 Princeton University Library, Princeton.

 Specific Scenarios and Examples